 POSTED: Tuesday, June 26, 2012 - 12:51pm

-The proposed 50-million dollar stadium would be built downtown, but according to a non-compete clause in the contract, the Diablos would have to leave city limits for the new Triple A team to come in.
+The proposed $50 million stadium would be built downtown, but according to a non-compete clause in the contract, the Diablos would have to leave city limits for the new Triple-A team to come in.

 Families packed Cohen Stadium for The Diablos baseball game.
 Many fans were shocked to hear that the Diablos may have to leave their current home.